Tim Anderson Preview, Player Props: White Sox vs. Royals

-Tim Anderson -- .175 average over his past 10 games -- will be in action for the Chicago White Sox against the Kansas City Royals, with Brady Singer on the mound, on September 11 at 7:40 PM ET.
+On Tuesday, Tim Anderson (.214 on-base percentage in past 10 games, 67 points below season-long percentage) and the Chicago White Sox face the Kansas City Royals, whose starting pitcher will be Brady Singer.
+First pitch is at 4:40 PM ET.

 Tim Anderson Game Info & Props vs. the Royals